d3cline/aye-aye-foundation/readme.md

    - Interfaces with web2 shipping APIs and traditional LLC legal frameworks.

 ### **3. Point of Sale (POS)** (In Development)
-   A modern POS system for hybrid commerce.
+   A modern POS SOP.

    **Key Features**:
-   - QoS and network priorty routing.
+   - NFC215 tap to pay.
-   - Mint NFC gift cards/hardware wallets with crypto.
+   - Helping people learn to do this.
-   - Cash back systems to distribute wealth.
+   - SOP.

 ---